maartenba/maartenba.github.io/_posts/2017-04-24-making-string-validation-faster-no-regular-expressions.markdown

 Regex.IsMatch("Some.Sample-Data.To-Valid@te", "^[A-Za-z0-9@/._-]{1,254}$")
 ```

-Our common sense told us this would not be better, but the only way to find out i by trying.
+Our common sense told us this would not be better, but the only way to find out is by trying.

 ### Candidate 2: using a `Regex` instance

-While MSDN tols us that regular expressions are cached when using `Regex.IsMatch()` and others, we decided to also try another option: creating an instance of `Regex` and using that one.
+While MSDN told us that regular expressions are cached when using `Regex.IsMatch()` and others, we decided to also try another option: creating an instance of `Regex` and using that one.
 Or, in code, we'd create one instance:

 ```csharp
 private static readonly Regex _precompiledRegex = new Regex("^[A-Za-z0-9@/._-]{1,254}$", RegexOptions.Compiled);